telerik/ajax-docs/controls/fileexplorer/troubleshooting/common-issues.md

 ## Setting a path to the InitialPath property does not select folder or file

-Make sure that the path set to the property has the same format as the path shown in the RadFileExplorer's address bar
+Make sure that the path set to the property has the same format as the path shown in the RadFileExplorer's address bar.
+This is required in order to provide unambiguous paths for any content provider.

+The provided path must point to a concrete file that is present in the currently shown file list (i.e., in the current folder).
+If you point the control to a folder that is not yet opened, it cannot navigate to the desired file, because the file list is obtained via a separate request only after the folder is shown to the client, so the control does not know whether the desired file exists yet.

 ## An error like "... because the application did not have enough permissions..." occurs only in a production environment.
 How to debug the issue?